medialab/aime-core/presentation.md

 1. simplify plugins installation (for designers ...?): something like a package manager.

-2. Not necessarly a performance choice but a semiotic one networks are powerfull semiotic objects to think data (ADD prof IEP reference)
+2. Not necessarly a performance choice but a semiotic one.
+Networks are powerful semiotic objects to think data (ADD prof IEP reference)

-Note: Paul => reference
+A more adapted level of abastraction for those who think their data as networks.

+ref Prof IEP

 ===